Qiqihar Heilongjiang, China Travel Guide

 A memorable trip to Qiqihar combines exploration with preparedness.

-Carry a translation app or a book of phrases.
+Carry a translation app or a language guide.
 English is not widely spoken, especially outside of major hotels.

 Offline maps are highly beneficial.
 Local map apps (like Baidu Maps) are more accurate but are for the most part in Chinese.